 Some preferred stocks pay an adjustable dividend that may be based on an index, formula, auction procedure or other dividend rate reset mechanism.
 In the absence of credit deterioration, adjustable rate preferred stocks tend to have more stable market values than fixed rate preferred stocks.
 All preferred stocks are also subject to the same types of credit risks of the issuer as corporate bonds.
 In addition, because preferred stock is junior to debt securities and other obligations of an issuer, deterioration in the credit rating of the issuer will cause greater changes in the value of a preferred stock than in a more senior debt security with similar yield characteristics.
 Preferred stocks may be rated by S&P and Moody's although there is no minimum rating which a preferred stock must have (and a preferred stock may not be rated) to be an eligible investment for the Funds.
 The Adviser expects, however, that generally the preferred stocks in which the Funds invest will be rated at least CCC by S&P or Caa by Moody's or, if unrated, of comparable quality in the opinion of Angel Oak.
-Preferred stocks rated CCC by S&P are regarded as predominantly speculative with respect to the issuer's capacity to pay preferred stocks obligations and represent the highest degree of speculation among securities rated between BB and CCC; preferred stocks rated Caa by Moody's are likely to be in arrears on dividend payments.
-Moody's rating with respect to preferred stocks does not purport to indicate the future status of payments of dividends.
+Preferred stocks rated CCC by S&P are regarded as predominantly speculative with respect to the issuer's capacity to pay preferred stock obligations and represent the highest degree of speculation among securities rated between BB and CCC; preferred stocks does not purport to indicate the future status of payments of dividends.